Skip to content

 How to prevent Crohn's disease

 Because doctors don't know the exact cause of Crohn's disease, it cannot be prevented.
-However, healthy lifestyle choices can help relieve symptoms and manage flare-ups:
+However, healthy lifestyle choices can help reduce risk of getting IBD, reduce symptoms, and manage flare-ups:

 • Keeping a food diary to track foods that cause flare-ups